Pile weave

 Pile weave is a form of textile created by weaving.
 This type of fabric is characterized by a pile—a looped or tufted surface that extends above the initial foundation, or 'ground' weave.
 The pile is formed by supplemental yarn running in the direction of the length of the fabric (warp pile weave) or the width of the fabric (weft or filling pile weave).
 Pile weaves include velvet and corduroy fabrics and machine-woven Berber carpets.

 Hand-woven pile

 Pile fabrics were originally made on traditional hand looms.
 The warp ends that are used for the formation of the pile are woven over metal rods or wires that are inserted in the shed (gap caused by raising alternate threads) during weaving.
-Warp pile weaves may also be made on handlooms by winding the pile yarn around a rod during weaving.
-The pile yarns lie in loops over the inserted rods.
-When a rod is extracted the pile yarns remain as loops on top of the base fabric.
+This same effect can be achieved by winding the pile yarn around a rod during weaving.
+In both methods, the pile yarns lie in loops over the inserted rods and when a rod is extracted, the pile yarns remain as loops on top of the base fabric.
 The pile ends lying over the rod may be left as 'loop pile', or cut to form 'cut pile' or velvet.